BlogRenting in Colombia

 A good listing shows exactly what the interested party will find

 Photos are the first filter.
-A listing with dark images, poorly framed, or taken with clothes thrown on the bed, loses customers before they read the text.
+A listing with dark, poorly framed images, or photos taken with clothes thrown on the bed, loses clients before they even read the text.
 You don't need to hire a professional photographer, but you do need to spend 30 minutes preparing the space.

 📸 Photos that actually work